zira-dev/zira/README.md

   - [API reference](API.md)

 ## Prerequisite
-In order to use zira public APIs, you must sign up to zira.
+1. In order to use zira public APIs, you must sign up to zira.
-Once logged in to zira, create new application and generate API key.
+2. Once logged in to zira, create new application and generate API key.
+   Here's how:
       go to https://my.zira.us/applications > Add new application > enter application name > Generate api key

-the API key should be added to request header of each API call:
+3. API key should be added to request header of each API call:

 ```
 X-API-Key: <YOAR_API_KEY>
 ```

 ## Getting started